scttfrdmn/autopsy/CHROME_WEB_STORE.md

 • Tab hoarders who need to identify safe-to-close tabs
 • Developers juggling dozens of documentation tabs
 • Researchers tracking multiple sources
-• Anyone wanting to understand their browsing patterns
+• Anyone wanting to understand their tab usage patterns

+CONTACT & SUPPORT:
+Questions or feedback?
+Email: autopsy.tabs@gmail.com Issues and feature requests: https://github.com/scttfrdmn/autopsy/issues

 PRIVACY & SECURITY:
 All data stays local on your device.
 No cloud sync, no tracking, no telemetry.
 Autopsy analyzes your tabs entirely within your browser.